twolfson/google-music-electron/README.md

     -h, --help          output usage information
     -V, --version       output the version number
-    -S, --skip-taskbar  Skip showing the application in the taskbar --verbose           Display verbose log output in stdout --debug-repl        Starts a `replify` server as `google-music-electron` for debugging
+    -S, --skip-taskbar  Skip showing the application in the taskbar --hide-via-tray     Replace default minimize action with hiding the window --verbose           Display verbose log output in stdout --debug-repl        Starts a `replify` server as `google-music-electron` for debugging
 ```